opstower-ai/llm-opstower/README.md

 11. Leave the description blank and click 'Create access key'.
 12. Click the 'Download .csv file' button and save the file to your computer.
 Open the file and use the keys.

+## How it works

+OpsTower.ai provides a OpenAI-compatible API.
+The `llm` CLI utility sends your credentials and question to our API.
+We then generate AWS SDK code to answer your question in an isolated environment and summarize the response.

+## Limitations

+1. Only read-only operations are permitted.
+To be safe, you should only use an IAM user with read-only access.
+2. OpsTower.ai does not support higher-level and/or abstact questions like "Has there been a sudden change in any critical ec2, rds, or s3 metrics?".
+Try to be specific.
+3. Support for the `llm --continue` option is not yet available.